-- in the banking sector, see clause 3.2 of Schedule 3; and - in the energy sector, see clause 3.2 of Schedule 4.
+- in the banking sector banking and non-bank lenders sectors, see clause 3.2 of Schedule 3; and - in the energy sector, see clause 3.2 of Schedule 4.

 required product data, in relation to a particular designated sector, has the meaning set out in the relevant sector Schedule.